-The UC Theatre’s Education Program teaches young people the technical, creative, and business aspects of concert and event promotion through hands-on workshops, work-based learning, career pathways and employment opportunities for young people.
-These programs are offered to youth through partnerships with established community organizations working with underserved youth and to the general public.
+The UC Theatre’s Concert Career Pathways is a workforce training program that teaches young people the technical, creative, and business aspects of concert and event promotion through hands-on workshops, work-based learning, career pathways and employment opportunities for young people.
+These programs are offered through partnerships with established community organizations working with young people ages 17 to 25 from underserved communities.

 Our Concert Career Pathways Program seeks to address the following challenges: